bendbennett/go-api-demo/README.md

 To run the API you'll need to have Go installed.

 ### gRPC
-Install a _Protocol Buffer Compiler_ and the
+Install a _Protocol Buffer Compiler_, and the
 _Go Plugins_ for the compiler (see the
 [gRPC Quickstart](https://grpc.io/docs/languages/go/quickstart/) for details) if you want to: